freqtrade/freqtrade/docs/backtesting.md

 - `Absolute profit`: Profit made in stake currency.
 - `Total Profit %`: Total profit.
 Aligned to the `TOTAL` row's `Tot Profit %` from the first table.
 Calculated as `(End capital − Starting capital) / Starting capital`.
 - `Trades per day`: Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
+- `Total trade volume`: Volume generated on the exchange to reach the above profit.
 - `Best Pair` / `Worst Pair`: Best and worst performing pair, and it's corresponding `Cum Profit %`.
 - `Best Trade` / `Worst Trade`: Biggest winning trade and biggest losing trade
 - `Best day` / `Worst day`: Best and worst day based on daily profit.